 How and when will I receive my housing assignment?

-This year, Cal Maritime is excited to announce the implementation of StarRez, and electronic assignment and communication software.
-All incoming students will receive an email to their Cal Maritime email account with information to access the Housing License Agreement in March.
+Cal Maritime is excited to announce the implementation of StarRez, and electronic assignment and communication software.
+All incoming students will receive an email to their Cal Maritime email account with information to access the Housing License Agreement early Spring.
 Once we have assigned your division, you will again be notified to go back into your StarRez account and select your roommate.